 What is Mettere?

-Mettere is an irregular Italian verb meaning "to put" or "to place."
+Mettere is an irregular Italian verb meaning "to put" or "to place".
 It belongs to the second conjugation (-ERE verbs) but presents some irregularities.
-This essential verb is fundamental for everyday Italian conversation and is among the key verbs every Italian learner must master for expressing placement, positioning, and many idiomatic expressions.
+This essential verb is important for everyday Italian conversation and is among the key verbs every Italian learner must master for expressing placement, positioning, and many idiomatic expressions.

 Key Features of Mettere: